meleyal/generative-music-with-javascript/website/book/primers/javascript.md

 #### AudioBufferSourceNode

-To play back recorded sounds (samples), we'd use an `AudioBufferSourceNode`.
+To play back recorded sounds (samples) we can use an `AudioBufferSourceNode`.
 This node is responsible for playing back and controlling the sample, but the sample itself is stored in an `AudioBuffer`.
 In this way we can load a sample once, and use it many times.